Skip to content

 What happens next?

-At the end of the polling day, the polling station staff take ballot box away to a central counting location where all the votes for the election will be counted.
+At the end of the polling day, the polling station staff take the ballot box away to a central counting location where all the votes for the election will be counted.

 Your vote will be kept safe and will always stay secret.